lambdaclass/concrete/ROADMAP.md

 `complexity_guarded` fact for the same subject rather than reducing it to a Boolean “bounded” label.
 This is a source-level complexity/DoS-resistance claim, not wall-clock timing.

+   Bounds are obligations and must discharge like them: loop-bound arithmetic routes to `omega`/`bv_decide` through R-0170, and cost-bound discharge is a named auto-discharge gate case — bounds that require hand-written Lean will not be written.
+Bounds compose over the known call graph: a caller's bound folds in its callees' bounds, and an indirect call folds the union of its possible target set (with recursion excluded by the predictable gate, composition is a DAG fold).
+Gate a bound that is too small and must be rejected with a witness, composition through direct and indirect calls, and a mutation that drops the bound check.

 ### Task R-0245